 Cochlodinium (dinoflagellate) Cochlodinium is a relative newcomer in California.
 Dense blooms can turn the water brown or red.
 Cochlodinium species are toxin producers.
 Cells are unarmoured and often form chains, and have a distinctive spiral cingulum.

 Dinophysis (dinoflagellate)

-Armoured, oval, laterallyflattened cells.
-Some species produce okadaic acid and dinophysis toxins, which cause diarrhetic shellfish poisoning.
-Dinophysis is common worldwide, and several species are found in California.
+Urmoured, oval, laterallyflattened cells.
+Some species produce okadaic acid and dinophysistoxins, which cause diarrhetic

+shellfish poisoning.